 How Much Is Universal Express?

 It depends.
 If you are staying on-site at one of Universal's premier resort hotels, Universal Express Unlimited is free for every day of your visit.
 That includes your date of check-in and departure.
 The value of this cannot be underestimated, especially during busier times.
 Yes, hotels are priced based on expected crowds.
 If you are considering purchasing Express Pass, you should do the math and see if it makes sense to stay on-site.
 It is often still cheaper to stay on-site with Unlimited Express versus stay off-site and purchase Unlimited Express separately.
 You get the added benefit of being so close to the parks when you stay on-site, access to all of the fabulous pools, plush rooms and other on-site amenities.

 Universal Orlando Hotels That Offer Universal Express Unlimited:

 Universal Premier Hotels

-Universal's Cabana Bay Beach Resort, Loews Sapphire Falls Resort, Universal's Aventura Resort and Universal’s Endless Summer Resort – Surfside Inn and Suites & Dockside Inn and Suites (opening August 2019) do not offer Universal Express Unlimited, but they do offer Early Park Admission to select rides inside Universal's Islands of Adventure or Universal Studios Florida and Universal's Volcano Bay water theme park along with the other two.
+Universal's Cabana Bay Beach Resort, Loews Sapphire Falls Resort, Universal's Aventura Resort and Universal’s Endless Summer Resort – Surfside Inn and Suites (opening June 27, 2019) & Dockside Inn and Suites (opening March 2020) do not offer Universal Express Unlimited, but they do offer Early Park Admission to select rides inside Universal's Islands of Adventure or Universal Studios Florida and Universal's Volcano Bay water theme park along with the other two.